How to Store Your Chocolate Properly: Tips from a Chocolatier

 Keep Chocolate Out of the Fridge

-It’s tempting to pop chocolate in the fridge, especially during warm Sydney days, but refrigeration is one of the worst things you can do.
+It’s tempting to pop chocolate in the fridge, especially during warm Sydney days.
+However, refrigeration is one of the worst things you can do for your chocolate.
+Cold temperatures can cause:

 Sugar bloom (a white, powdery look on the surface)